chr233/ASFEnhance/README.en.md

 | `EXPLORER [Bots]`                 | `EX`      | `Master` | Trigger ASF exploration queue task after 5 seconds |
 | `ENABLEAUTOSTEAMSALEEVENT [Bots]` | `EASSE`   | `Master` | 为指定机器人开启 `AutoSteamSaleEvent` 设置         |

+> `AutoSteamSaleEvent` is ArchiSteamFarm's feature, [参见](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#farmingpreferences)
+>
 > Please try to let ASF explore the queue by itself.
-This command is only used as a supplementary method to forcefully trigger the exploration queue.
+This command is only used as a supplementary method to forcefully trigger the `AutoSteamSaleEvent` feature.
+>
+> What `ENABLEAUTOSTEAMSALEEVENT` do actully is setting the`FarmingPreferences` property in bot's config to specify value, and let the `AutoSteamSaleEvent` feature enabled, you can also do this manually.

 ### Wallet Commands